 But don’t stop with your Wikipedia link!
-You can also place that dead link into a link explorer like Ahrefs or Majestic SEO.
+You can also place that dead link into a link explorer like LinkMiner or SEMrush.
 Find all the pages that used to link to the same resource, and reach out to them.

 2. Look for link opportunities with topic pages